k8s-manifest-kit/renderer-helm/docs/development.md

 - Interfaces: `-er` suffix (e.g., `Loader`, `Validator`)
 - Test functions: `Test<FunctionName>` with `t.Run()` subtests

+### Project-Specific Guidelines

+**Package Documentation**:
+- Package-level documentation is intentionally minimal at this stage
+- Focus on godoc comments for exported types and functions
+- Package comments will be added when the API stabilizes

+**Testing Scope**:
+- Cache performance tests belong in the cache package, not renderer packages
+- Renderer tests focus on rendering logic and integration
+- Performance benchmarks should test renderer-specific operations only

 ### Functional Options Pattern

 All configuration uses the functional options pattern: